Nine Network: 2006–2008

 Nine stayed strong throughout 2003–04, winning 77 out of 80 ratings weeks across those two years (with Network Ten claiming the other three weeks), but was hit hard when Seven introduced a new line-up in 2005, though Nine finished ahead of Seven that year.
 Meanwhile, National Nine News was overtaken by Seven News for the first time ever, while Today was beaten by Seven's fledgling Sunrise program.
 In 2006, Nine continued on its downward trend, losing most news weeks to Seven News and just winning the year thanks to its coverage of the 2006 Commonwealth Games.
-To try to revitalise the network in its 50th anniversary, Nine adopted a new, but critically received, logo that removed the nine dots, which had been part of the network's identity since 1969.
+To try to revitalize the network in its 50th anniversary, Nine adopted a new, but critically received, logo that removed the nine dots, which had been part of the network's identity since 1969.
 In May 2007, Nine partially re-introduced the Nine dots, which resulted in the square logo changing into a three-dimensional (3-D) cube that rotates, with the dots visible on every second side of the cube.

-After a period of declining ratings, David Gyngell returned to the job of chief executive officer in October 2007, succeeding Eddie McGuire.
+After a period of declining ratings, David Gyngell returned to the job of CEO in October 2007, succeeding Eddie McGuire.

 In 2007, despite several hits, Seven won the whole year by a significant margin.
 The Seven Network had won 38 weeks, whereas Nine Network only won two.

 The Network expanded into Northern NSW with the acquisition of NBN Television in May 2007.
-However, NBN was retained as an independent Nine affiliate following the acquisition.
+However, NBN was retained as an independent Nine affiliate following the acquisition until 2016.
 Deborah Wright, who had been working in various roles for the station, was promoted to CEO.